The Pool (2007 film): Production

 After American Job (1996), American Movie (1999), Home Movie (2001), and The Yes Men (2003), Milwaukee-based director Chris Smith read a story, written by Randy Russel, about a person from a graduate school in Iowa.
 This person, who is out running, sees a swimming pool and gets obsessed with swimming in it.
 He follows around the people who own the place and tries to befriend them.
 However, Smith clarified that the film's story evolved from it in a "completely different way from there".
 He said that though they had a draft in hand while beginning the shooting, his goal was to let the environment (the actors, their experiences and observations) shape the story.

 The film is a collaborative result of a crew that was half-based in India and United States.
 The crew included producer Kate Noble, creative consultant Xavier Leplae, whose film I'm Bobby was shot in the Indian state of Goa.
 Xavier's brother, Didier Leplae, who composed the score with Joe Wong in Milwaukee, had it arranged by a Bollywood composer, and recorded by a small orchestra in Mumbai.
 The film also credits independent film representative and producer John Sloss, who has handled all of his films, as being his "conduit to the rest of the world," and said that it was Sloss' work on his behalf that "has allowed me to stay in Milwaukee."
 Barry Poltermann, who edited The Pool and American Movie, continued his association with Smith with this film.

 Though the story was originally set in Iowa, Smith chose the port city of Panjim, Goa due to his long-time fascination with the city, especially the contrast between the rich and the poor.
 For the 65-day shoot, Smith and his crew moved to India for a five-month period.
 While referring to this cinematic endeavour as an experiment, he felt that the journey to India was crucial in clearing up his creative space to work.

 Smith once thought of aborting the project because they were unsuccessful in locating a bungalow with a pool.
-Eventually, they managed to lease one from a New Zealand-born India-based person.
+Eventually, they managed to lease one from a New Zealand-Indian.